avinetworks/avi-horizon-dashboard/README.rst

        avidashboard.enabled,      # ADD THIS LINE TOO
     ], HORIZON_CONFIG, INSTALLED_APPS)

-3. Add the IP address of the Avi Controller to your local_settings (typically in openstack_dashboard/local/local_settings.py in development environment, or at /etc/openstack_dashboard/local_settings.py in a production environment).
+3. Add the IP address(es) of the Avi Controller to your local_settings (typically in openstack_dashboard/local/local_settings.py in development environment, or at /etc/openstack_dashboard/local_settings.py in a production environment).
    For example::

-    AVI_CONTROLLER_IP = "10.10.32.53"
+    AVI_CONTROLLER = {"RegionA": "regiona.avi-lbaas.example.net",
+                      "RegionB": "regionb.avi-lbaas.example.net", }

 4. Restart horizon.
 For example::

     $> apache2ctl restart